 Always clean the breech/or bolt face of the slide.
 Be sure to check for free movement of the firing pin.

-Oil moving parts lightly.
+Oil moving parts, especially the frame rails, lightly.

 For most effective exterior rust protection, rub a thin film of oil onto the surface with a cloth.

 Your dealer can provide a small cleaning kit at little cost.